Introduction

 Ohm’s Law

-- The voltage between points A and B is V volts and current flowing is I amperes, then V/I will be constant and equal to R, the resistance between points A and B. If the voltage is doubled up, the current will also be doubled up so that the ratio V/I remains constant.
-If we draw a graph between V and I, it will be a straight line passing through the origin as shown in Fig. 2
+- When the voltage between points A and B is V volts and current is I amperes, the ratio V/I remains constant and equals R, the resistance between A and B. Doubling the voltage also doubles the current, keeping the V/I ratio unchanged.
+If you plot a graph of voltage V against current I, the result is a straight line passing through the origin, as shown in Fig. 2.

 - The resistance R between points A and B is given by slope of the graph i.e.